Key Takeaways:

 4. Sell Your Home

 One of the fastest and best ways to get out of your mortgage debt is by selling your property and using the funds to pay off your total mortgage.
-For many homeowners, this is a viable approach if your current home value is more than what you owe.
+For many homeowners, this is a viable approach if their current home value is more than what they owe.

-If you purchased your home recently and have not built up enough equity, this may not be the right option for you.
-If your financial problems are because of having too big a house, you can also downsize to reduce the amount of debt you owe.
+If you’ve recently bought your home with little equity, selling may not be the best option.
+Moreover, if your financial problems are because of having a house that is too big, you can also downsize to reduce the amount of debt you owe.

 You can voluntarily turn over the ownership to your mortgage lender and avoid foreclosure.
 If your lender agrees, you can hand over your deed in exchange for getting released from the mortgage.